-Note 1: Open to the non-nursing major.
-Note 2: Also listed as HEA 325.
+Note: Open to the non-nursing major.

 NUR 335.
 Health Needs of the Older Adult.
 3.

 Focus on health concepts and issues related to the biologic changers of aging.
 The wide variance in changes from the extraordinarily healthy elder to the vulnerable frail elder, as seen in today's society, is explored.
 The management of basic biologic needs, maintenance needs, sensory changes, and common chronic problems are examined.
 Fall, even years.